-- This course begins on Wednesday, Feb.
-1, 2023 and ends on Tuesday, Feb.
-28, 2023. - Assignment recommended due dates vary by week.
+- This course begins on Tuesday, September 26, 2023 and ends on Monday, October 23, 2023. - Assignment due dates vary by week.
 Please see the schedule below and pay attention to due dates.
-All items are due at 11:59 pm, Eastern Time, on the date indicated (please see "Time Zones" note below). - Because this course has a different rhythm than most other MADS courses, due dates are flexible, and assignments will not be penalized for lateness unless they are submitted later than the last day of the course.
+All items are due at 11:59 pm, Eastern Time, on the date indicated (please see "Time Zones" note below). - Because this course has a different rhythm than most other MADS courses, due dates are flexible, and assignments will generally not be penalized for lateness.
 You do NOT need request explicit permission to submit assignments late, but a message to let the instructor know that you may miss a due date is appreciated.
 Please also message us if an item you submitted is overdue for grading.